 “People often ask why they should spend money on a quantity surveyor when the architect or contractor can manage the project costs.
 The reality is that it’s simply not their strength.
 You wouldn’t give a QS the brief to design a house, so equally you shouldn’t expect an architect or a contractor to manage costs on the client side.”

 A professional quantity surveyor, when engaged at the right time, can make a real difference to a project.
-As Craig explains, this is because they have the specific skills and knowledge required to fully manage a project’s end-to-end costs, mitigate contractual cost risk and avoid incorrect contractor claims.
+This is because they have the specific skills and knowledge required to fully manage a project’s end-to-end costs, mitigate contractual cost risk and avoid incorrect contractor claims.

 “Ideally, a PQS should be brought in at the concept stage of a project.
 This allows us to help the client through the design process – offering cost advice and ensuring they understand what their design will cost them right from the start.